Just Realized

 DoorDash and Waymo team up for autonomous deliveries in Phoenix

-This is DoorDash's first partnership with Waymo, though Waymo already runs a ride-hailing service in Phoenix through Uber.
-Now they're adding delivery to the mix.
+This is DoorDash's first Waymo partnership, though Waymo already runs ride-hailing in Phoenix through Uber.
+Now they're adding delivery across 315 square miles covering Phoenix, Scottsdale, Tempe, Mesa, and Chandler.

 Deliveries start with DashMart—DoorDash's convenience and grocery offering—then expand to more Phoenix merchants over time.
 DoorDash is also throwing in a promotion where DashPass members in Phoenix, LA, and San Francisco get $10 off one Waymo ride per month through December 31.